On the Linux operating system, you can simply check the information of any user from remote or local command line interface. That is ‘finger’ command.

 With option –s ‘finger’ displays the user's login name, real name, terminal name and write status ( the asterisk before terminal name mean that you don’t have write permission with that device ), idle time, login time, office location and office phone number.
 The login time is displayed with format MM DD HH:mm.
 If the time exceeds six months, the year is displayed rather than the hours and minutes.

-Unknown devices as well as nonexistent idle and login times are displayed as single asterisk.
+Unknown devices, as well as nonexistent idle and login times, are displayed as a single asterisk symbol.

 The option –l follow the ‘finger’ command with produces a multi-line format displaying all of the information described for the -s option as well as the user's home directory, home phone number, login shell, mail status, and the contents of the files “.plan”, “.project”, “.pgpkey” and “.forward” from the user's home directory.